Here to help...

 Gifts of Faith, Hope and Love - legacy resource

-Gifts of Faith, Hope and Love is a guide from the Church of England for 2017 and provides both spiritual and practical information on how to include a gift in your will.
+Gifts of Faith, Hope and Love is a guide from the Church of England, published in 2017, providing both spiritual and practical information on how to include a gift in your will.
 It is a guide to writing your will, to reflect your Christian Faith.

 Click here for a pdf version of the booklet.